marcinwiacek/requestor/readme.md

 (user should be focused on this, what could be/should be done, not on the tool)
 * providing support for modern elements like HTTP/2

+# Features
+* Sending requests (although this point will be mix of different things, it's worth to mention, that this can be POST, GET, XML, JSON, REST, SOAP and other)
+* Preparing requests tests using GUI in web browser (tested in desktop Chromium, Firefox and Safari)
+* Concurrent work (when one user is doing something, other see updates)
+* Generating reports from run

+# Installation
+You need NodeJS with SQLite3, for example in Ubuntu it's enough to make three commands:

+1. ```sudo snap install node --classic --channel=20```
+2. ```sudo npm install sqlite3```
+3. ```node requestor.js```

 # TODO
 Work in progress, some important points: